Plantar Fasciitis Klemzig

 Shock wave therapy

-Shock wave therapy involves using sound waves to enhance healing in the affected area, primarily for patients who haven't improved with other treatments.
+Shock wave therapy uses sound waves targeted at the painful area to promote healing, typically recommended for patients who haven’t found relief with conservative treatments.

 Walking boot, cane, or crutches